learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 Services that are tiny in size are:

-- **quicker to deploy** because you create and release them in smaller chunks
+- **quicker to deploy** — because you create and release them in smaller chunks
-- **easier to iterate on**, since adding features happens independently
+- **easier to iterate on** — since adding features happens independently
 - **resilient** — the overall service can still function despite one of the components not being available

 Smaller services are excellent from a product and development perspective.